 (S.D.
 Ind.).
 Anthem Insurance converted from a mutual company to a stock company on November 2, 2001.
 More than 700,000 former members of the mutual company sued Anthem, alleging that the cash compensation they received as a result of the demutualization was inadequate.
 After class certification and shortly before the start of trial, Keller Rohrback and co-counsel settled the action for $90 million.

 Corona v.
 Sony Pictures Entertainment, Inc.

 (C.D.
 Cal.).
-Keller Rohrback serves as interim co lead counsel and liaison counsel in this case against Sony Pictures Entertainment, Inc. on behalf of former and current Sony employees affected by the company’s highly publicized data breach.
+Keller Rohrback was appointed Class Counsel in this case against Sony Pictures Entertainment, Inc. on behalf of former and current Sony employees affected by the company’s highly publicized data breach.
 Plaintiffs alleged that Sony failed to secure and protect its computer systems, servers, and databases, resulting in the release of the named plaintiffs and other class members’ personal information.
-We obtained a significant settlement for the class in October 2015, which was preliminarily approved by Judge Klausner in November 2015.
+We obtained a significant settlement for the class in October 2015, which was approved by Judge Klausner in April 2016.

 Iacovelli v.
 SBTickets.com, LLC

 (Maricopa Cnty.
 Super.
 Ct., Ariz.).
 Keller Rohrback filed a class action in Arizona state court on behalf of individuals who paid for but did not receive tickets to the 2014 Super Bowl (Super Bowl XLIX) from the ticket broker SBTickets.
 Despite purchasing tickets and receiving numerous representations that their tickets were guaranteed, SBTickets customers were told just days before the game, and in some instances, just hours before kickoff, that their ticket orders would not be fulfilled.
 The case was settled on favorable terms for the class notwithstanding the defendant’s insolvency and bankruptcy proceedings.